Getting started with Workflows

 Especially useful to provide continuity in your support when you're unavailable, orient users to helpful resources, or gather information to give you a head start when it's time to reach back.

-Asking users for Informations
+Asking users for information

 Helpful to gather information prior to an agent joining the conversation, and to ask the user for data and information relevant to their request.